Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 For any plan, it is best to review the cancellation and refund rules before you purchase the coverage.

-Insurance can be cancelled effective as early as the next day or any future date you specify in your written request.
+Insurance can be cancelled effective as early as the next day or any future date you specify in your cancellation request.
 Please refer to the cancellation rule of each insurance plan in their certificate wording or brochure.
-In order to get a full refund (for the plans that allow it), you must send the cancellation request to lecnac before the effective date of the policy.
-Some plans charge cancellation fee even before the effective date of the policy and some plans are not refundable at all after purchase.
+In order to get a full refund (for the plans that allow it), you must send the cancellation request before the effective date of the policy.
+Some plans charge a cancellation fee even before the effective date of the policy and some plans are not refundable at all after purchase.
 In order to get a partial refund (for the plans that allow it) minus the cancellation fee provided no claims have been submitted since the original effective date of the policy, you must send the cancellation request to lecnac before the expiration date of the policy.
 Once the insurance has expired, there is no refund under any circumstances in any of the insurance plans.

 No one from our office told you that you could do back dated cancellations either.
 Please look at the refund rules of each insurance plan.